mostofreddy/owncaptcha/README.md

 Features
 --------

-* Tiempo de vida de un captcha
+* Lifetime
-* Guarda en session el codigo del captcha para su posterior recuperación
+* Saves the captcha in session
-* Genera la imagen del captcha de forma automática
+* Generates the captcha in png format
-* Sanado automatico de los valores de session y provenientes del formulario
+* XSS clean
-* Fácil de extender con nuevos Adapters para implementar distintos tipos de Captchas
+* Extensible using adapters

 License
 -------